Stop Saying “No”: How Technical Leaders Win Arguments With Transparency

 The reality is while we consider them innately obvious, the sales director or product marketing manager probably has not even thought of the tradeoffs and costs.
 The reason they don’t know is our own doing!
 We did this to ourselves.
-Remember they haven’t been steeped in these issues; they don’t wake up with others talking about the difficulty day in day out.
+Remember they haven’t been steeped in these issues; they don’t wake up with others talking about the difficult day in day out.

-Put another way, instead of saying, “no,” and expecting others to understand it, illuminate for them the math.
+Put another way, instead of saying, “no,” and expect others to understand it, illuminate for them the math.
 It’s your job to educate them so they come to your same conclusion.
 Highlight what your team will be doing instead and get buy-in that those things are more important to be focused on.
 You won’t be viewed as a roadblock, you’ll give them context for the next time and even better be viewed as an ally.

 Frame Product Discussions in Business Terms